LennaHammer/English/EVP/out/words_adjective.md

 ## 815. absolute ## adjective [always before noun]
 /ˈæb.səˌluːt/
 [B2]complete and definite
-- absolute power/control
+- absolute `power/control`
 - That's absolute nonsense!
 - Repairing the heating system is an absolute necessity!

 ## 816. abstract ## adjective
 /ˈæb.strækt/ IDEAS
 [B2]relating to ideas and not real things
-- abstract ideas
+- abstract `ideas`
-- Truth and beauty are abstract concepts.
+- Truth and beauty are abstract `concepts`.

 ## 817. abstract ## adjective
 /ˈæb.strækt/ ART
 [B2]Abstract art involves shapes and colors and not images of real things or people.
-- abstract paintings/sculpture
+- abstract `paintings/sculpture`

 ## 818. absurd ## adjective
 /əbˈsɜrd/
 [B2]very silly
-- What an absurd explanation!
+- What an absurd `explanation`!
 - Don't be so absurd!
 Of course I want you to come.
-- It's an absurd situation - neither of them will talk to the other.
+- It's an absurd `situation` - neither of them will talk to the other.

 ## 819. academic ## adjective
 /ˌæk.əˈdem.ɪk/
 [B2]relating to schools, colleges, and universities, or to subjects that involve thinking and studying and not technical or practical skills
-- academic subjects/programs/institutions
+- academic `subjects/programs/institutions`
-- academic standards/achievement
+- academic `standards/achievement`

 ## 820. accessible ## adjective
 /əkˈses.ə.bəl/